Get a Horse!: Plot

-Mickey and the others flip it again, and Pete lands on the ground, with his car crashing down on him.
-Getting an idea, Minnie encourages Mickey to flip the screen again, this time having Pete land on a cactus, which sets off a chain of events.
-First, Pete gets an electrical shock on some telephone cables, then his face gets hit by all the steps on a ladder, lands face first in the mud, and gets his rear end poked on a pitchfork and falls onto a seesaw, where he gets hit on the head by numerous tools.
-Then one of the tools, a sledgehammer, rams the pitchfork deeper into his rear end.
-Finally, the sledgehammer falls on the opposite side of the seesaw, where Pete is launched, also making the pitchfork fly off of his rear, and lands face-first in his car.

-Mickey, Minnie, and Horace begin to laugh hysterically at Pete's pain.
-Suddenly, Horace's hand gets stuck behind the screen due to him pounding the screen.
-Mickey tries to pull him out, but only succeeds by spinning the screen horizontally like a flip-book.
-To Mickey's realization, it rewinds the scene.
+Horace and the others try to break through the screen, but flip it upside-down, causing Pete to fall from the ground.
+Getting an idea, Minnie encourages Mickey to flip the screen again, which sets off a chain of further misfortunes until Pete is launched face-first into his car.
+Then, Horace's hand gets stuck behind the screen.
+Mickey tries to pull him out, but only succeeds in spinning the screen like a flip book, which rewinds the scene.
 Seeing this as an opportunity, Mickey and Horace begin spinning the screen until Pete is completely dazed and knocked out.

-Minnie then drives Pete's car with Pete in tow and completely tears the screen down, revealing the black-and-white world in color and CGI.
-With Pete still knocked out, Mickey and his friends enter their world again and dance for a moment, while Oswald the Lucky Rabbit briefly peeks out from the side of the screen.
-The horn that was on Pete's car tells an unconscious Pete, "Ah, get a horse!", before Mickey and his friends bring down a new screen, then Mickey waves goodbye to Pete and the audience, and he and Minnie are about to kiss, but instead kiss Horace on the cheeks, causing him to blush.
-As the iris closes, Pete, who has woken up by now, tries to get back in through the screen, but gets his head (and his body) stuck.
-Seconds later, the flap on Pete's pants open up to reveal the phrase "THE END" and Pete bellows "HEY!" as the screen cuts to the credits.
-After the credits, the 2011 version of the Walt Disney Pictures logo is in black-and-white, and Clarabelle jumps over the castle, making the arch with her milk.
+Minnie then drives Pete's car with Pete in tow and completely tears the screen down, revealing the black-and-white world into color and CGI.
+With Pete still knocked out, Mickey and his friends enter their world again while Pete's car horn tells him to get a horse and Mickey and Minnie kiss Horace on the cheeks while he blushes.
+As the iris closes, Pete, who has woken up by now, tries to get back in through the screen but gets his head (and body) stuck.
+Seconds later, the flap on Pete's pants opens up to reveal the phrase "THE END" on his posterior.